 My teenage son had…ahem, been doing, uhhhh… yep.
 THAT.
 The M word.
 Let’s say it together folks, MASTURBATION.

 I didn’t shriek with horror when it beat me against the head with the obviousness of it all, nor did I waste time jerking around the fact my little boy was no longer a little boy anymore.
 (See what I did there?)

 Hang with me here, because humor is the only way you’re going to get through this conversation with your teenager.
-(And you’re looking for tips on how to deal with masturbation and young kids, our gal Madge the Vag has some great pointers in the video below.)

 I thought I could just let it go and not mention it to him, and the rest of the family would all just silently suffer from cold showers and dry skin until he moved out.
 But at the same time, I entertained the thought that maybe he is worried that kind of behavior is somehow “wrong,” “gross,” or “sinful,” and I feared that no young man or young woman should ever be held hostage to such untruths about their own bodies.